Aroniero/Aroniero/README.md

 ## About me
 I'm 25 years old, economics student with passion to Web Development. <br>
 🌱 I’m currently learning and discovering new stuff about Front-end world especially with ReactJS! <br>
-🔭 I’m currently working improving my skills with ReactJS by doing mini-projects.
+🔭 I’m currently working on improving my skills with ReactJS by doing mini-projects.

 ## Socials